Please note that this article contains affiliate links, read disclosures here.

 What We Did To Celebrate

-I mentioned previously, the importance of setting goals in order to meet short-term and long-term objectives.
+I mentioned in a previous article, the importance of setting goals in order to meet short-term and long-term objectives.

 Related article: Set Goals The Right Way And Succeed Every Time